TencentYoutuResearch/3DFaceReconstruction-LAP/README.md

 <img src="./teaser.png" width="800">

 ## Introduction
 This repository contains LAP (Learning to Aggregate and Personalize) framework for reconstructing 3D face.
-Right now we provide an early version of demo for testing on in-the-wild images.
+Right now we provide a version of demo for testing on in-the-wild images.
 The output size is 128 and the model is finetuned on CelebAMask-HQ Dataset.

 <img src="./results.png" width="800">